Carole Ward Allen: Oakland Airport Connector Project

 On October 20, 2010, BART director Ward Allen had a ground breaking event on the project at the Oakland Coliseum Station and was joined by Congresswoman Barbara Lee, Mayor Ron Dellums, Assemblywoman Sandre Swanson, Oakland city councilman Larry Reid, Port of Oakland officials, representatives of local unions and ministers on its announcement to the public.
 The high-tech and environmentally friendly 3.2-mile automated Oakland Airport Connector began operating in November 2014.

 Title VI

-As chairwoman of the Oakland Airport Connector Committee, she has solicited the input from diverse communities (such as non-English speaking and low-income), in the aftermath of a civil rights complaint against the construction of the Coliseum–Oakland International Airport line.
+As chairwoman of the Oakland Airport Connector Committee, she has solicited the input from diverse communities (such as non-English speaking and low-income), in the aftermath of a civil rights complaint against the construction of the Oakland Airport Connector.
 She was the first BART director to demand that signage and documentation needed to be multi-lingual; to serve her communities, but to ensure diverse populations understand how to evacuate train stations in the circumstance of an emergency.
 This need was especially a priority to Oakland's Chinatown and Fruitvale districts given the predominantly Asian and Latino populations.
 Furthermore, she made sure there were live translators available for the first time in BART's history during community and townhall meetings in 2009.